 So I decided to go with acceptance testing.
 The app is split into two parts an SPA frontend and an API-based Laravel backend.
-We agreed to update the backend first.
+We agreed to upgrade the backend first.
 So I performed a whole bunch of API requests then exported them as CURL statements then dumped all of that into Postman.

 I slowly sorted the output and wrote a basic Postman test for each one.
 This model served me very well throughout the entire upgrade.